bojand/mdpage/docs/install.md

 ### Install from source

-mdPage can also be installed from source
+mdPage can also be installed from source.

 #### Pre-requisite